 Ask chai stands for love tea.
 It’s a mixture of pomegranate flower, hibiscus, carnation, lemon granules, dried orange and apple chunks, rosebuds, rose hips and cinnamon.
 It smells so fruity and flowery that you just cannot resist buying it.

 It contains all types of tea that you might want to buy individually.
 Hence love tea is a one stop solution that will save you a lot of time in trying and testing other varieties.
 I highly recommend you buying this.

 You can buy this from any shop inside the dome or covered area at Spice Bazaar.

 Ottoman Spice (around 30 TL per Kg)

 Let me tell you this is one of the best cooking ingredients that has the capacity to change the way your food tastes.
-The shopkeepers in Istanbul also call it as the magic spice owing to its versatility of uses.
-The Ottoman spice should be one your Istanbul top buying things.
+The shopkeepers in Istanbul also call it the magic spice owing to its versatility of uses.
+The Ottoman spice should be one of your Istanbul top buying things.